open-telemetry/opentelemetry-specification/specification/metrics/api.md

 MUST be reported with identical timestamps.

 The API SHOULD provide some way to pass `state` to the callback.
-Individual language client can decide what is the idomatic approach (e.g. it could be an additional parameter to the callback function, or captured by the lambda closure, or something else).
+Individual language client can decide what is the idiomatic approach (e.g. it could be an additional parameter to the callback function, or captured by the lambda closure, or something else).